elmahio/github-check-vulnerable-nuget-packages-action/README.md

 ## Inputs

-### `project`
+### `projects`

-The project or solution file to operate on.
-If a file is not specified, the command will search current directory for one.
+A newline-separated list of project or solution files to operate on.
+If not specified, the command will search the current directory for one.

 ## Example usage